David Greer has been onstage at Tanglewood twice in his life -- both times to receive a diploma.

 Greer is among the tens of thousands of BCC and area high school graduates who can say they once were center stage in the Shed.
 For decades, the community college, along with Lee, Lenox, Pittsfield, Monument Mountain Regional and Mt.
 Everett Regional high schools, have unofficially helped the Boston Symphony Orchestra open its summer home for the season.

 "It's a nice prelude to the upcoming season," said Bobby Lahart, Tanglewood's facilities manager.
-"It gives us an opportunity to work out the logistics of an event before the concerts begin."

 While the schools use Tanglewood free of charge, they are responsible for paying Tanglewood staff members who help on graduation day, according to BSO officials.